 Section 4.3.
 The FOP shall provide to the Employer an official roster of its officers and associates which is to be kept current at all times and shall include the following:

-- A. Name

-- B. Address

-- C. Home telephone number

-- D. Immediate Supervisor

-- E. FOP office held
+- A. Name - B. FOP office held

 No employee shall be recognized by the Employer as a FOP associate until the FOP has presented the Employer with written certification of that person's selection.